Jujube tea

-Jujube Tea is a traditional Chinese tea made from jujubes.
+Jujube tea is a Chinese tea made from jujubes.
 The tea is deep ruby-brown to rich dark maroon in color and is abundant in iron, potassium, and vitamins B and C. It is often garnished with pine nuts.

 Preparation

-There are two ways to make Jujube Tea: boiling dried jujubes or diluting the preserved jujubes into boiling water.
+Jujube tea can be made by boiling dried jujubes or diluting the preserved jujubes into boiling water.
 Preserved jujubes can be made by simmering dried—preferably sun-dried—jujubes on low heat for about eight hours to a day, until the liquid becomes sweet and syrupy.
 A pre-made sweet jujube syrup is also commercially available in Chinese grocery stores.